qrpino/stepmania-like/README.md

 # Stepso6

 Stepso6 is a video game based on StepMania, developed using the LUA programming language and the Löve2D framework.
-This game was created during my first year of programming study and is designed for use on displays with a minimum resolution of 1280x720 and a 16:9 aspect ratio.
+This game was created in January 2019, during my first year of studying programming and is designed for use on displays with a minimum resolution of 1280x720 and a 16:9 aspect ratio.

 ## Installation